 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

 Fill me in:

-The U.S. Chamber is optimistic this development will open the door to Congress approving USMCA on a bipartisan basis by the end of the year.
-However, it's disappointing that certain intellectual property provisions were removed from the agreement.
+While no deal is perfect, USMCA’s updated rules promise real benefits to American businesses and consumers.
+It's disappointing that certain intellectual property provisions were removed from the agreement.
 Going forward, this cannot be precedent for future agreements.
 More than 45 million American jobs and $6.6 trillion in GDP depend on IP-dependent industries.
-(See U.S. Chamber CEO Tom Donohue's statement.)

 The U.S. Chamber has been heavily engaged every step of the way, working on multiple fronts to advance the interests of job creators across the business and agriculture communities—from the earliest days when the future of NAFTA itself was in question, to the creation of a business coalition to advance the trade agreement, to the full court press in Congress this fall.